Frank J. Guarini: Legacy

-The Jersey City post office building on the corner of Montgomery and Washington has been dedicated to Guarini.
+The Jersey City post office building on the corner of Montgomery and Washington is now dedicated to Guarini.
 John Cabot University in Rome, Italy, designated its campus as the Frank J. Guarini campus, and the library at New Jersey City University is also named in his honor.

 Guarini received the America Award of the Italy–USA Foundation in 2014.

 Dartmouth has created the Frank J. Guarini Institute for International Education in recognition of his longtime support of the college.
 In 2018, Dartmouth further recognized him by announcing the naming of the Guarini School of Graduate and Advanced Studies in his honor.

-Guarini's alma mater New York University School of Law named two of its centers/institutes after him.
+Guarini's second alma mater New York University School of Law named two of its centers/institutes after him.
 The Guarini Center on Environmental, Energy and Land Use Law focuses on land and environmental policy.
 The Guarini Institute for Global Legal Studies focuses on transnational law.
-Upon the death of Al Quie in August 2023, he became the oldest living former U.S. Representative.
-On August 20, 2024, he turned 100.
+Guarini became the oldest living former U.S. Representative following the death of Al Quie in August 2023.